Stop Using Nazi Analogies

 Unlike in Nazi Germany, a façade of democracy remains in place in the modern authoritarian regime.
 Yes, the Nazis were elected in open elections, but within months they dispensed with the farce of democracy and took absolute power.
 Modern authoritarians are more crafty.
 Elections continued in Russia, Turkey, Hungary, and Venezuela even, but each time, they were weighted a bit more in favor of the incumbents.

 Then they rig the system a little bit with the legislative power that comes from those victories.
 Not surprisingly, with a finger now pressed a little harder on the scale, they win again.
-And so it goes: the slow accumulation of powers that work to lock in the status quo.
+And so it goes.
+They slowly accumulate sufficient powers to perpetuate one-party rule.
 This is all done with superficial legality, of course.

 Sometimes the opposition manages to eke out a win (Venezuela, Turkey, Hungary, Russia) that hints it can be otherwise.
 Yet this only serves as a warning for the regime to deploy its carefully accumulated institutional advantages to neutralize the threat.
 These regimes' massive propaganda machines are skilled at making it all make sense.
 Slick media outlets drive home the messages the regime wants to spread and ignore any uncomfortable critiques.
 Eventually, a harried opposition finds itself effectively locked out of the political process.
 No dramatic coup ever takes place, just a relentless hollowing out of democracy until only the shell remains.